MealKitchen/mealkitchen/README.md

 npm install -g grunt-cli
 ```

 npm will install almost all the dependencies you need.
 Additionally, it will install a local copy of Bower, which is run after `npm install`, in order to fetch client dependencies.
-Installing grunt-cli will allow you to accomplish required development tasks described below.
+Installing grunt-cli will allow you to accomplish required development tasks (described below).

 ### Setting Up PostgreSQL ###
 To run the app for development, PostgreSQL must be installed with the proper role set up.
 Follow the directions below to set up the DB.